mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 ## Benchmarks

-To give you an idea about the performance gains, here's a graph comparing using offset pagination vs keyset pagination from this library when querying first, middle, and last pages under different table record counts:
+To give you an idea about the performance gains, here's a graph comparing using offset pagination vs keyset pagination from this library when querying first, middle, and last pages under different table record counts.

 <img src="benchmarks/Benchmarks.Basic/Plot/out/benchmark-CreatedDesc.png" width="600" />

+Check the [benchmarks](benchmarks) folder for the source code.

 A more detailed post looking into the different benchmarks coming soon.
 <!-- For a more detailed look into the benchmark results, check this post. -->